na4zagin3/plover_japanese_sokutaipu/README.rst

-Plover Russian Trillo
+Plover Japanese Sokutaipu
 =====================

-The Trillo Russian Realtime stenography system for Plover.
+The Sokutaipu Japanese Realtime stenography system for Plover.

-Activating Trillo
+Activating Sokutaipu
 ~~~~~~~~~~~~~~~~~~~~

-After installing this plugin, you need to turn on Trillo in Plover:
+After installing this plugin, you need to turn on Sokutaipu in Plover:

-1. In Plover's configuration, go to the ``Systems`` tab, and change the active system to ``Russian Trillo``.
+1. In Plover's configuration, go to the ``Systems`` tab, and change the active system to ``Japanese Sokutaipu``.
 2. You will need a Tréal machine to use this theory.

 Common Commands